lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ![](/uploads/submit-bug.png)

 I practice inbox-zero and I view my email as a To-Do list.
-My personal philosophy is that any email that is not archived has an action waiting on me.
-From the beginning, it made sense for me to combine support emails with any other emails I would get in my inbox because I weigh them equally in importance.
+My personal philosophy is that any unarchived email has an action waiting on me.
+From the beginning, it made sense for me to combine support emails with any other emails I would get in my inbox because I weigh them all equally in importance.

-No matter how out of hand things got, I would not want to add complexity (or money) to the situation by re-routing support emails to some third-party service.
+Finally, no matter how out of hand things got, I would not want to add complexity (or money) to the situation by re-routing support emails to some third-party service.
 As long as it's just me doing support, I should be able to handle it in a singular place.

 ## Self-triage support tickets

-I'll never forget launch day when we amassed 1000 sign ups and well over 100 support tickets in the span of a few hours.
+I'll never forget launch day when we amassed 1000 signups and well over 100 support tickets in the span of a few hours.
 I stayed up that night replying to every single one before I finally went to bed.

-The same situation would happen again every once in a while when Lunch Money experienced a spike in signups.
+The same situation would happen again whenever Lunch Money experienced a spike in signups, usually once a month.

 While this was still sustainable, as in, I could reply to every support ticket within a reasonable amount of time, it wasn't optimal.
 It was difficult to wake up every day to my main inbox full of unread emails.
-It was a nagging reminder for all the things I've yet to do but had no idea about yet.
+It was a nagging reminder for all the unknown things I've yet to do.

 ![](https://media.giphy.com/media/AaBhK3dHsk0XS/giphy.gif)
 The biggest issues were:

 1. Every email was coming through to my main inbox, and
-2. There was no priority order other than by time received which is indicative of the actual urgency 0% of time.
+2. Priority order was dictated by date received which is indicative of the actual urgency 0% of time.

 To address these two issues, I revamped the support flow to have users triage their own support tickets.
 All this required was the addition of a simple dropdown above the text area in the feedback box with the following options: